putuananta/project_2_person_detection/README.md

 ## Experiment Results (Faster R-CNN GoogLeNet)
 Model Achive mAP 0.756

 The experiments on Faster R-CNN using these backbones achive best result compare to other Architecture.
-But Inference time is worse than YOLO (143.43 ms), but better other than FasterRCNN with different Backbone
+Inference time is worse than YOLO (143.43 ms), but better other than FasterRCNN with different Backbone

 Classification Report